ianstormtaylor/slate/docs/guides/data-model.md

 But for updating values, you'll need to use the [`Immutable.Record` API](https://facebook.github.io/immutable-js/docs/#/Record/set).

-And collections of Slate objects are represented as immutable `Lists`, `Sets`, `Stacks`, etc. Which means we get nice support for expressive methods like `filter`, `includes`, `take`, `skip`, `rest`, `last`, etc.
+Collections of Slate objects are represented as immutable `Lists`, `Sets`, `Stacks`, etc. Which means we get nice support for expressive methods like `filter`, `includes`, `take`, `skip`, `rest`, `last`, etc.

 If you haven't used Immutable.js before, there is definitely a learning curve.
-Before you give into Slate, you should check out the [Immutable.js documentation](https://facebook.github.io/immutable-js/docs/#/).
-Once you get the hang of it you won't think twice about it, but it will take a few days to get used to, and you might write things a little "un-performantly" to start.
+Before you give into Slate, you should check out the [Immutable.js docs](https://facebook.github.io/immutable-js/docs/#/).
+Once you get the hang of it won't slow you down at all, but it will take a few days to get used to, and you might write things a little "un-performantly" to start.

 ## The "State"